The Mossy Forest of Gunung Brinchang is a must-see attraction in Cameron Highlands especially if you love being in the outdoors!

-It was quite eerie with all the wind and the fog but strangely beautiful:
+It is quite eerie with all the wind and the fog but strangely beautiful:

 The twisted branches and roots of the trees are covered in dark green moss.

-At the end of the boardwalk, you can continue to press on at your own risk if you don’t hire a guide!
+At the end of the boardwalk, you can continue to press on but at your own risk if you didn’t hire a guide!